BerndiVader/MythicMobsExtension/README.md

 `- setmeta{meta="tag=lastdamagedentity;value=<trigger.uuid>;type=STRING"} @self ~onAttack`

 This will set the lastdamagedentity tag of the mob to the victims uuid.
 It is possible to set a metadata of a block by using a location targeter.
-All blocks but air are valid.
+All blocks including air are valid.

 ### delmeta mechanic: